SachaG/10YearsOfMeteor/src/pages/index.md

 #### Verdict: 👍

 It's now become commonplace to reuse components on both the server and client but that wasn't the case 10 years ago.
-And to this day Meteor still handles many aspect of server/client code sharing better than most other frameworks.
+And to this day Meteor still handles many aspects of server/client code sharing better than most other frameworks.

 > **3\.
 Database Everywhere**.
 Use the same transparent API to access your database from the client or the server.